WebFreak001/deploy-nightly/README.md

 name: Deploy Nightly
 on:
+  # This can be used to automatically publish nightlies at UTC nighttime
   schedule:
     - cron: '0 2 * * *' # run at 2 AM UTC
+  # This can be used to allow manually triggering nightlies from the web interface
+  workflow_dispatch:

 jobs:
   nightly: